 Let $s = \pw(G) + 1$.
-According to Remarks~\ref{r2} and~\ref{r3}, $P$ can be modified into a path decomposition of $G$ of the same width and such that \begin{enumerate}[(a)] \item the $s$ first vertices of $P$ are introduce nodes and $p_{s + 1}$ is a forget node; \item the $s$ last vertices of $P$ are forget nodes and $p_{2k - s}$ is an introduce node; \item for every $i \in \intv{s}{2k - s},$ $p_i$ and $p_{i+1}$ are nodes of different type. \end{enumerate} In the sequel, we assume that $P$ satisfies this property.
+According to Remarks~\ref{r2} and~\ref{r3}, $P$ can be modified into a path decomposition of $G$ of the same width and such that \begin{enumerate}[(a)] \item the $s$ first vertices of $P$ are introduce nodes and $p_{s + 1}$ is a forget node; \item the $s$ last vertices of $P$ are forget nodes and $p_{2k - s}$ is an introduce node; \item for every $i \in \intv{s}{2k - s}$, $p_i$ and $p_{i+1}$ are nodes of different type. \end{enumerate} In the arguments to follow, we assume that $P$ satisfies this property.